scrnhq/laravel-bakery/README.md

 ## Model schemas

+Model schemas are classes that lets you connect your Eloquent models with the GraphQL API.
+In there you can define which fields are available, which of them can be mutated and much more.

 By default, Bakery model schema's are stored in the `app\Bakery` directory.
 You can generate a new model schema using the handy `bakery:modelschema` Artisan command.